-The Trustee has signed agreements with the investment managers setting out the terms on which the portfolios are to be managed.
+The Trustee has signed agreements with the investment managers, and a platform provider in respect of the DC Section, setting out the terms on which the portfolios are to be managed.
+The DC platform provider makes available the range of investment options to members.
+There is no direct relationship between the Scheme and the underlying managers of the DC investment funds.
 Details of the investment managers are set out in the separate SIP addendum.